Beancow/violet-kanban/DEV_GUIDELINES.md

 -   Unit tests are not required for every small change during an early migration, but new public behavior should be covered before landing.
 -   The validator `npm run validate:dev-guidelines` checks a small set of project invariants (types folder, stores folder, required file list, `any` occurrences, and multi-export files).
 Keep the validator up-to-date with new rules.

+-   Files listed in the validator's `frozenFiles` output are intentionally excluded from these checks; do not edit or fix those files — they are short-lived exceptions and will be removed during the migration process.

 Files & single-responsibility mapping